dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 #### One-Click Services

-Our one-click services simplify connecting your site to other popular services.
+Our One-Click Services simplify connecting your site to other popular services.
 You connect them with one click, and we handle the record set up.
 Take a look at [the options here](/articles/services/) to see if any of the services apply to your needs.

 Your site will function properly without using these features.